Ten Years Later

 “Okay,” Brittany pouts.
 “One more ride,” she asks looking up at her parents hopefully.

 “Okay.
 Be right back,” she says turning before either of them could say different.
-Struggling with her balance a little as she starts off soon but getting it.
+Struggling with her balance a little as she starts off she gets steady on her own.

 “You’re right we should talk after Brittany goes to bed.”

 “No,” Natasha answers truthfully because she would be handling it.